martinezpenya/PRG_CFGS_2223/UD05/UD05_EN.md

 There are three basic principles called the CIA triad, for its acronym in English, regarding computer security:

-- Confidentiality (in English Confidentiality): It is the characteristic that a data, information or message has that allows it to be understandable only by the system or person who is authorized to understand and use its content.
+- Confidentiality: It is the characteristic that a data, information or message has that allows it to be understandable only by the system or person who is authorized to understand and use its content.

-- Integrity (in English Integrity): It is the property that has a data, information or message that makes it possible to ensure that it has not undergone a voluntary or accidental modification of the original content.
+- Integrity: It is the property that has a data, information or message that makes it possible to ensure that it has not undergone a voluntary or accidental modification of the original content.
 You must preserve its accuracy and completeness.
-- Availability (in English Availability): It is the possibility offered by the data, information, messages or systems that allows them to be accessible at all times by any user or system that is authorized to do so.
+- Availability: It is the possibility offered by the data, information, messages or systems that allows them to be accessible at all times by any user or system that is authorized to do so.

 In addition to these, the services provided to us are important:

-- Authentication (in English Authentication): It is the mechanism that allows verifying that a user or system is who it claims to be.
+- Authentication: It is the mechanism that allows verifying that a user or system is who it claims to be.
 A combination of at least two elements of the following factors is usually used:
   - Something you know, that we have chosen (for example: our user's password, our credit card pin, etc.)
   - Something that you have, that someone has given us (for example: a credit card, digital certificate, mobile device, etc.)
   - Something that you are, from our body (for example: our fingerprints, our iris, our face, etc.)
 - Access control: ensures that access to information or systems is restricted based on security and business needs.
-- No repudiation (in English No repudiation): serves to ensure that a system/user has participated in a communication, the preparation of information or access to it.
+- No repudiation: serves to ensure that a system/user has participated in a communication, the preparation of information or access to it.
   - at origin: the sender cannot deny that it is he who sent the message.
   - at destination: the receiver cannot deny that he received the message.
-- Traceability (in English Traceability): records the information on the use or accesses that have occurred on the systems or the information object of observation.
+- Traceability: records the information on the use or accesses that have occurred on the systems or the information object of observation.
 It stores something similar to a history with everything that has happened in the system and its information.

 The three basic principles, together with the four services that we have just named, form the 7 pillars of computer security: